Written by Chris Butsch

 As a leader, you’re probably already aware of the countless ways to improve your culture and inspire loyalty.
 But who has the time?
 As a friend and director of purchasing recently put it: “How am I supposed to build a great culture when I don’t even have time for lunch?”

-Luckily, small tweaks can make a big difference.
+Luckily, small tweaks can make a big difference in employee retention rate.
 To create a culture of retention, you don’t need to hire a resident yoga instructor named Artesia, or pay to send your whole team to learn fire-walking in Bali.
 Rather, by applying some clever positive psychology, you can improve your culture and boost retention in 10 minutes or less.
-Here are three ways how.
+Here are three ways to increase employee retention:

 1. Show Some Extra Gratitude